MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/Invoke-MgBetaRedirectPrintPrinterShareJob.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Configuration <IMicrosoftGraphPrintJobConfiguration>]`: printJobConfiguration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Collate <Boolean?>]`: Whether the printer should collate pages wehen printing multiple copies of a multi-page document.
+    - `[Collate <Boolean?>]`: Whether the printer should collate pages when printing multiple copies of a multi-page document.
     - `[ColorMode <String>]`: printColorMode
     - `[Copies <Int32?>]`: The number of copies that should be printed.
 Read-only.
     - `[Dpi <Int32?>]`: The resolution to use when printing the job, expressed in dots per inch (DPI).
 Read-only.